 - The scene in the Velvet Room after you defeat the Nyx Avatar, where Igor helps you hear the voices of every social link you've maxed out.
 Just hearing everyone you've spent so long getting to know and help grow as individuals thinking of you in spite of the apocalypse happening around them, and how you've helped them in life.
 Even Akinari offers his encouragement from the afterlife.
 Also serves as a tear jerker as well.

-- Ohh COME ON!!!, nobody mentioned the hug between the MC and Yukari?
+- The hug between the MC and Yukari.

 - The ending of The Answer, from The team coming to terms with the MC's death and sacrifice, to Metis' farewell in the Velvet Room, and everyone's relief after Aigis wakes up when they thought she was dying.
 The final shot of the dorm as well, as the team leaves the place they all called home for the past year with fond memories, a contrast to how they all started the epilogue.